senirudilmith/microlab4/README.md

  <li> Print out the design onto the shiny side of the transfer paper
  <li> Sand the copper plate so there is a rough surface for the design to stick to when transfered
  <li> Wash the copper with some water and rubbing alcohol and let it dry
+ <li>  Cut out the designs and place them face down on the copper

  </ol>